Milky100/hello-world/README.md

 # hello-world

-I am Sungkyun, I am in grade 12.
+I am Sungkyun and I am in grade 12.